 The world has evolved to become a large global arena, bringing together different cultures, traditions and languages.
 So, how do companies correctly communicate messages in such a diverse arena?

-What are the different types of translations used to bridge the communication and cultural gaps?
+There are many different types of translations used to bridge the communication and cultural gaps:

 - Written Translations

 This category can be further divided into sub-requirements.